 Benefits of Prompt Harvest

 If fruits linger on a grapefruit tree past mid-winter, it can reduce how many flowers occur a few weeks later into early spring.
-There's no need to strip the tree of all fruits, but eating fruits across winter frees up energy for the tree to produce flowers and yield a new crop.
+There's no need to strip the tree of all fruits, but eating ripe grapefruit across winter frees up energy for the tree to produce flowers and yield a new crop.
 Grapefruit trees always produce main flowering every late winter to spring.
 They won't postpone flowering if fruits persist until late spring and then naturally drop off.